Home > A kid's guide to Canberra

 Canberra is not only a place where important decisions are made but also a city filled with fun, learning, and adventure.
 In this article, we discover all the best things to do in Canberra including feeling the force of an earthquake at Questacon, climbing through giant acorns at the POD Playground, and seeing native wildlife in their natural habitat.

 During school holidays, many of Canberra's national attractions go above and beyond to create special programs just for kids.
-Get ready for an unforgettable journey filled with excitement, learning, and endless fun!
+Get ready for an unforgettable journey filled with excitement, learning, and endless fun.

 The best things to do in Canberra